micmejia/bible-dump/NKJV/Jeremiah/Jer 30.md

 'You shall be My people, And I will be your God.' "

 ###### 23
-Behold, the whirlwind of the Lord Goes forth with fury, A [^e]continuing whirlwind; It will fall violently on the head of the wicked.
+Behold, the whirlwind of the Lord Goes forth with fury, A continuing whirlwind; It will fall violently on the head of the wicked.

 ###### 24
 The fierce anger of the Lord will not return until He has done it, And until He has performed the intents of His heart.
 In the latter days you will consider it.